 - animal-friendly sunscreen

-- private lockers
+- private lockers for all day use

-- beach chairs
+- beach lounge chairs

 - changing facilities